Geometry-aided Vision-based Localization of Future Mars Helicopters in Challenging Illumination Conditions: EXPERIMENTAL EVALUATION

-The dataset for the experiment addressing the robustness to sun elevation changes comprises orthographic maps rendered at EL=$\{2°, 5°, 10°, 40°, 60°, 90°\}$ and AZ=$180°$, along with 500 nadir-pointing query observations at fixed sun angles (AZ=$180°$, EL=$40°$).
-The queries were taken in the 64-200 m altitude range which encompasses the nominal operation of the MSH.
-The minimum altitude of 64 m is set by the best resolution achievable in MARTIAN, which coincides with the 0.25 cm / pixel resolution of the HiRISE ortho-image used as texture.
-It is worth to note that elevations below 30$^{\circ}$ were not encountered during the model training.
-During the Martian day when our reference HiRISE map was collected, the sun elevation varied in the 7.9-82.6$^{\circ}$ range, from 6:00 to 17:00 Local Mean Solar Time (LMST), with sunrise and sunset occurring at 05:11 LMST and 17:32 LMST, respectively.
-Therefore, elevations below 10$^{\circ}$ occupy a very brief portion of sun's local trajectory, representing exceptional cases in the Martian surface operations.
-Nevertheless, we include these cases in our evaluation to assess the models' ability to generalize and perform effectively under challenging lighting conditions.
+\textbf{Robustness to sun elevation.} For this experiment, our map test set comprises orthographic images rendered at EL=$\{2°, 5°, 10°, 40°, 60°, 90°\}$ and AZ=$180°$, along with 500 nadir-pointing queries at fixed sun angles (AZ=$180°$, EL=$40°$), and altitudes between 64 and 200 m.
+We note that elevations below 30$^{\circ}$ were not encountered during model training.
+On the day of our reference HiRISE acquisition, the Sun elevation spanned 7.9-82.6$^{\circ}$, from 6:00 to 17:00 Local Mean Solar Time (LMST).
+Elevations $<10^{\circ}$ cover only a brief portion of the local solar trajectory, representing exceptional cases for Martian surface operations.
+Nevertheless, we include them to assess generalization under challenging lighting conditions.